Animal Research Review Panel Guideline 10

 - Provide dry leaf litter, Dupont Hollofill, raw wool and soil or 35 mm PVC tubing to protect trapped animals.

 - Providing material for shelter may result in snakes using the traps as refuges.
 In these areas, traps without shelter material may be used if they are at least 400 mm deep (so that there is sufficient shade inside throughout the day).

 - On the first day of setting pitfall traps, a small amount of water should be added to the trap as appropriate to provide moisture for trapped animals.

 Radio transmitters are rarely necessary for general wildlife surveys so their use is not covered here in depth.
-See the Panel guideline, Radio tracking in wildlife research.
+See the Panel guideline Radio tracking and GPS tracking.

-A description of bat survey methods can be found in Helman and Churchill (1986).
+A description of bat survey methods can be found in SEWPAC (2010a).
 Surveys for bats should be carried out by an experienced bat investigator as (apart from the fruit bats) little is known of their biology or taxonomy and species can be difficult to identify.

-Ultrasound detectors (for example, the AnaBat ™) can be used to detect bats without any impact and should be used whenever possible.
+Ultrasound detectors (for example, the AnaBat ™, Song Meter ™) can be used to detect bats without any impact and should be used whenever possible.

 The following general points need to be considered when trapping bats:

 - Whenever possible avoid trapping during the breeding season.